Skip to content

 Lambda Handler

 The app module in lambda/app.py is the Powertools-based request handler wired into API Gateway.
-It owns the /hello route, Pydantic validation, and the cross-cutting concerns (idempotency, feature flags, metrics, tracing).
+It owns the /greeting route, Pydantic validation, and the cross-cutting concerns (idempotency, feature flags, metrics, tracing).

 API reference